na-ka-na/ExcelCompare/README.md

 Just [download](https://github.com/na-ka-na/ExcelCompare/releases) the zip file.

-Extract it anywhere (and optionally you add the bin folder to PATH).
+Extract it anywhere (and optionally you add the extracted folder to PATH).

 ### macOS